Give Them a Rainbow: An Incomplete Guide for the Average Ally

 If you’re here, you might be somewhat familiar with the "sudden craze" that’s sweeping the nation.
-The label-filled world, the colourful alphabet soup—The LGBTQIA+.
+The label-filled world, the colourful alphabet soup—the LGBTQIA+.
 No, that’s not a key smash.
 Promise.
-The LGBTQIA+ (or LGBT for short) is the way to refer to those in the world who did not “default” to straight.
-Now, it may seem that all these rainbows came out of nowhere, that the labels are just a millennial fad, and that as a self-proclaimed Ally you’re doing all you can to be supportive and understand.
+The LGBTQIA+ is the way to refer to those in the world who did not “default” to straight.
+Now, it may seem that all these rainbows came out of nowhere, that the labels are just a millennial fad, and that as a self-proclaimed ally you’re doing all you can to be supportive and understand.

 Ding-dong.
 You’d be wrong, friend.

 None of that is correct.

 First, a little history.
 While the term “homosexual” wasn’t coined until the 19th century, research has shown evidence of non-straight relationships from the ancient Greeks, and in 1998, evidence that suggested the existence of homosexuality was found that dated back to 2400 B.C.
 That’s definitely not millennial.
 For centuries, those who have identified as LGBT have been ostracized for various reasons, but with today’s media-driven society, people are able to connect and see on a global scale that they are not alone and that there are others like them.
 They are able to form a community.